compiledkernel-idk/pacboost/README.md

 Standard pacman downloads packages one by one.
 If you have a fast internet connection, you are wasting time waiting for serial downloads.

 <strong>pacboost</strong> changes that.
 It parallelizes everything.
-It utilizes the <strong>Kdownload download manager</strong> (https://github.com/compiledkernel-idk/kdownload) to download multiple packages and databases at the same time, making it <strong>2x to 8x faster</strong> than standard pacman.
+It utilizes the [kdownload download manager](https://github.com/compiledkernel-idk/kdownload) to download multiple packages and databases at the same time, making it <strong>2x to 8x faster</strong> than standard pacman.

 ## Key Features